skinnie/BryMaps/README.md

 Fresh OpenStreetMap maps for **Bryton Aero 60** and **Rider 450** GPS cycling computers.

-Bryton removed the map-download function from their tools and gated the current mobile app behind Google Play device certification.
+Bryton removed the map-download function from their tools and the old links don't work.
 If you have one of these units, the on-device map is frozen at whatever shipped in 2018 — no new roads, no new paths.
-BryMaps rebuilds the exact on-device map format from current OpenStreetMap data, so you can put an up-to-date map on the device yourself.
+BryMaps rebuilds the exact
+on-device map format from current OpenStreetMap data, so you can put an up-to-date map on the device yourself.